ericps1/crts/README.md

 ### Logs

+CRTS will log packet transmission and reception details at the network layer if the appropriate flags are set in the scenario configuration file.
+Each entry will include the number of bytes sent or received, the packet number, and a timestamp.
+These may be used to look at network layer metrics such as dropped packets or latency.
+Note that latency calculations can only be as accurate as the synchronization between the server nodes.

-CRTS will automatically log data from several points in the system (provided that the log file options are appropriately specified in the scenario configuration file).
-These logs include the parameters used by the ECR to create each phyiscal layer frame that is transmitted, the metrics and parameters of each of the physical layer frames received by the ECR, as well as the data received at the network layer (the data read from the virtual network interface by CRTS\_CR).
-Each log entry will include a timestamp to keep events referenced to a common timeline The logs are written as raw binary files in the /logs/bin directory, but will automatically be converted to either Octave/Matlab or Python scripts after the scenario has finished and placed in the logs/Octave or logs/Python directories respectively.
-This again assumes that the appropriate options were set in the scenario configuration file.
-These scripts provide the user with an easy way to analyze the results of the experiment.
-There are some basic Octave/Matlab scripts provided to plot the contents of the logs as a function of time.
+The ECR will also log frame transmission and reception parameters and metrics at the physical layer if the appropriate flags are set in the scenario configuration file.

+All of the aforementioned logs are written as binary files in the /logs/bin directory during the scenario's execution.
+These logs will be automatically converted to either Python or Octave/Matlab scripts and placed in the /logs/octave or /logs/python directories after the scenario has finished.
+These scripts provide the user with an easy way to import data from experiments.
+Other scripts can then be written to analyze these results.
+We've provided some basic Octave/Matlab scripts which plot the contents of the logs as a function of time and display some basic statistics.

+In the case where a scenario is run more than once (using the scenario\_reps field in the master\_scenario\_file.cfg), the data from all repetitions will be held in a single Octave script.
+Rather than a single array for each parameter there will be a cell array for each parameter, each element of the cell array is an array which comprises the results from a particular repetition.
+This is done to facilitate analysis across the repetitions.